-Many people don’t believe that they need to file a police report for minor accidents, but this couldn’t be further from the truth.
+Many people don’t believe they need to file a police report for minor accidents, but this couldn’t be further from the truth.

 Three ways to file a police report

 In addition to defining your case facts, a police report will represent a fact-based, unbiased third party for your case.
-This can become more beneficial than evidence, in some cases.
+This can become more beneficial than evidence in some cases.

 Sometimes the police don’t show up unless you call them.
 If the police do not immediately respond to your accident, you still have three options to file a police report:

 - Call the police and request that they report to your accident scene

 - Call the police and request that they meet you at the hospital